Skip to content

 General Overview

 However, keeping your documents can be space-consuming.
-Paper records, in particular, can be an issue for businesses that are limited in space.
+Paper records, in particular, can be a significant issue for businesses with limited space.
 Keeping those documents after your business has closed down can be a hassle.
 As an alternative to paper records, you can store your records digitally.
 The only requirement in this regard is that the records have to be clearly legible.

 Therefore, we recommend that you scan all paper records to store them as digital records.
 You should also make sure they are filed and backed up to avoid the risk of losing records (and potentially having to pay a fine to HMRC).

-You will also be obliged to retain some of those records for a set period if your business closes down.
+You will also be required to retain some of those records for a specified period if your business closes.
 If you fail to do so, HMRC can impose fines as a penalty.
-HMRC fines can be in the thousands of pounds, so you will want to keep all of the relevant documents.
-The length of time that you must keep your records will depend on whether you are self-employed or run a limited company.
+HMRC fines can be in the thousands of pounds, so it is essential to keep all relevant documents.
+The length of time you must keep your records depends on whether you are self-employed or run a limited company.

-If you are self-employed, a sole trader, or if your business is unincorporated, you are required to retain your records and documents for five years following the tax year and the tax return deadline.
+If you are self-employed, a sole trader, or if your business is unincorporated, you are required to retain your records and documents for five years following the deadline for submitting your tax return for the relevant tax year.
 The tax return deadline is on 31 January.
-This means that if your business closes down in 2017, you will need to keep your documents (which you submitted as part of your tax return on 31 January 2017) until 31 January 2022.
+This means that if your business closes down in the 2016/2017 tax year, you will need to keep your documents (which you submitted as part of your tax return on 31 January 2018) until 31 January 2023.

 The documents you must retain will include: